ReiZedlav/LazyTools/README.md

 # LazyTools
-A repo for LazyTools.
-Got tired of manually invoking binaries and flags.
+Just got tired of manually invoking binaries and flags.